Severson-Group/docs.amdc.dev/source/getting-started/control-with-amdc/integrator-anti-windup/index.md

     :width: 600
 ```

-As observed in the top figure, the command tracks correctly when no saturation block is present, whereas overshoot occurs when the saturation block is included.
+As observed in the top figure, the command tracks correctly when no saturation block is present (no actuator limitations), whereas overshoot occurs when the saturation block is included (the practical scenario).
 The bottom figure illustrates the output of the integrator `Iout`.
-With the saturated block, `Iout` becomes larger than that without the saturation block.
+With the saturation block, `Iout` becomes larger than that without the saturation block.

 Let us examine why this phenomenon occurs by analyzing the manipulated variable before and after the saturation block.